WiredPulse/Group_Policy/README.md

 - Outbound Rules : Block Port 53 traffic to a specific IP.
 Be sure to select "Custom" when making the rule.
 - Outbound Rules : Block port 53 traffic to all IPs except for one.
 For example, say we want to allow port 53 traffic to 174.7.6.100.
 We can block 0.0.0.1 - 174.7.6.99 and 174.7.6.101 - 255.255.255.255.
 Notice we didn't list 174.7.6.100 as an IP to block.
 Be sure to select "Custom" when making the rule.

+# Isolate System Traffic
+### Computer Configuration -> Windows Settings -> Security Settings -> Windows Firewall with Advanced Security -> Windows Firewall with Advanced Security...-> Inbound Rules
+- Inbound Rules : Drops all traffic from a specific host.
+The rule should have the following settings: Custom Rule, All Programs, Protocol Type: Any, Local Address: Any IP, Remote Address: <SPECIFY BAD IP HERE>, Block connection.

 # Enable WMI
-### Computer Configuration -> Windows Settings -> Windows Firewall with Advanced Security -> Windows Firewall with Advanced Security...-> Outbound Rules
+### Computer Configuration -> Windows Settings -> Security Settings -> Windows Firewall with Advanced Security -> Windows Firewall with Advanced Security...-> Inbound Rules
 - Inbound Rules : Select the predefined rule for Windows Management Instrumentation and this will create three rules.

 ### Computer Configuration -> Administrative Templates -> Network Connections -> Windows Firewall -> Domain Profile (Do Standard Profile as well)